KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

     ROOT::RDF::RNode build(ROOT::RDF::RNode df, const std::string &outputname,
                         const std::string &pts, const std::string &etas,
-                        const std::string &phis, const std::string &masses) {
+                        const std::string &phis, const std::string &masses,
+                        const int &index) {
         return df.Define(outputname, build_vector, {pts, etas, phis, masses});
     };

 Here, we add the ``Define`` command, which tells the RDataFrame that we want to define a new quantity.
 The first argument is the name of the output quantity, and the second argument is the name of the lambda function that is used to build the quantity.
 The third argument is a vector of the column names of the inputs, that we want to use within out lambda function.
+The parameter ``index`` is passed as a capture to the lambda, using the ``[]`` backets.
 Now, the main exercise of writing a new producer is to add the implementation of the lambda function.

 .. warning::
     Within the lambda is the code, that will be run on an event by event basis.